JunhuiShen/IPC_project/3D_IPC/Readme.md

   sphere) with stiffness `k_sdf` and transition layer `eps_sdf`.
 - **Pin springs** -- soft positional constraints for fixed vertices.

-The nonlinear solve is driven by one of two Gauss-Seidel solvers, selected by CLI flag:
+The nonlinear solve is driven by one of three Gauss-Seidel solvers, selected by CLI flag:

 - **`global_gauss_seidel_solver_basic`** (default) -- builds the broad phase
   once per substep and sweeps every vertex with a local 3x3 Newton step.
   Each step is clamped by either CCD (`--use_ccd`) or an OGC narrow phase (`--use_ogc`).
 Supports parallel-by-color via `--use_parallel`.
+  Requires `--fixed_iters`.
 - **`global_gauss_seidel_solver_ogc`** (`--use_ogc_solver`) -- serial-only
   sibling that rebuilds the broad phase per outer iteration and partial-refits the BVH after each per-vertex commit.
 Padding controlled by `--ogc_box_pad`.
+  Requires `--fixed_iters`.
+- **`gpu_gauss_seidel_solver`** (`--use_gpu`) -- Jacobi-prediction algorithm
+  with conflict-graph coloring; backed by CUDA kernels on a real GPU build, OpenMP on the CPU stub build (default).
+Supports both fixed-iteration and tolerance-driven termination.

 Our OGC narrow phase and solver implement the algorithm from Chen et al.
 2025; see Acknowledgments.